rutemf/1220944_1220772_G01/Docs/Phase1/WP4A-Lendings/Ph1-16-ReturnBook/Ph1-16-ReturnBook.md

-# WP#4A.15 Lend Book
+# WP#4A.16 Return Book
 ## 1. Requirements Engineering
 ### 1.1.
 User Story Description

-As Librarian, I want to lend a book to a reader.
-The lending can only be done if the reader has no overdue books and the reader can have at most 3 books lent.
-The return date must be presented to the Librarian.
+As Reader, I want to return a book.
+If the return is overdue I’m fined by the library.

 ### 1.2.
 Customer Specifications and Clarifications